-(i) Declare a state of emergency, under which someor all of state funds can be escrowed except as otherwise provided 272 in Section 206, Constitution of 1890, until the board determines 273 corrective actions are being taken or the deficiencies have been 274 removed, or that the needs of students warrant the release of 275 funds.
-Such funds may be released from escrow for any program 276 which the board determines to have been restored to standard even 277 though the state of emergency may not as yet be terminated for the 278 district as a whole; (ii) Override any decision of the local school board or superintendent of education, or both, concerning the management and operation of the school district, or initiate and make decisions concerning the management and operation of the school district; (iii) Assign an interim conservator, or in its discretion, contract with a private entity with experience in the academic, finance and other operational functions of schools and school districts, who will have those powers and duties prescribed in subsection (14) of this section; (iv) Grant transfers to students who attend this school district so that they may attend other accredited schools or districts in a manner which is not in violation of state or federal law; 293 (v) For states of emergency declared under 294 paragraph (a) only, if the accreditation deficiencies are related to the fact that the school district is too small, with too few 295 296 resources, to meet the required standards and if another school 297 district is willing to accept those students, abolish that 298 district and assign that territory to another school district or 299 districts.
-If the school district has proposed a voluntary 300 consolidation with another school district or districts, then if 301 the State Board of Education finds that it is in the best interest of the pupils of the district for such consolidation to proceed, 302 303 the voluntary consolidation shall have priority over any such 304 assignment of territory by the State Board of Education; S. B. No. 2628 09/SS26/R906SG PAGE 9 305 (vi) For states of emergency declared under 306 paragraph (b) only, reduce local supplements paid to school 307 district employees, including, but not limited to, instructional 308 personnel, assistant teachers and extracurricular activities 309 personnel, if the district's impairment is related to a lack of 310 financial resources, but only to an extent which will result in 311 the salaries being comparable to districts similarly situated, as 312 determined by the State Board of Education; (vii) For states of emergency declared under paragraph (b) only, the State Board of Education may take such action as prescribed in Section 37-17-13. (d) At such time as satisfactory corrective action has been taken in a school district in which a state of emergency has been declared, the State Board of Education may request the Governor to declare that the state of emergency no longer exists in the district.
-321 Not later than July 1 of each year, the State (e) 322 Department of Education shall develop an itemized accounting of 323 the expenditures associated with the management of the conservator 324 process with regard to each school district in which a conservator 325 has been appointed, and an assessment as to the extent to which 326 the conservator has achieved, or failed to achieve, the goals for 327 which the conservator was appointed to guide the local school district.
+(ii) Override any decision of the local school board or superintendent of education, or both, concerning the management and operation of the school district, or initiate and make decisions concerning the management and operation of the school district;

+(iii) Assign an interim conservator, or in its discretion, contract with a private entity with experience in the academic, finance and other operational functions of schools and school districts, who will have those powers and duties prescribed in subsection (14) of this section;

+(iv) Grant transfers to students who attend this school district so that they may attend other accredited schools or districts in a manner which is not in violation of state or federal law:

+(v) For states of emergency declared under paragraph (a) only, if the accreditation deficiencies are related to the fact that the school district is too small, with too few resources, to meet the required standards and if another school district is willing to accept those students, abolish that district and assign that territory to another school district or districts.
+If the school district has proposed a voluntary consolidation with another school district or districts, then if the State Board of Education finds that it is in the best interest of the pupils of the district for such consolidation to proceed, the voluntary consolidation shall have priority over any such assignment of territory by the State Board of Education;

+305 (vi) For states of emergency declared under 306 paragraph (b) only, reduce local supplements paid to school 307 district employees, including, but not limited to, instructional 308 personnel, assistant teachers and extracurricular activities 309 personnel, if the district's impairment is related to a lack of 310 financial resources, but only to an extent which will result in 311 the salaries being comparable to districts similarly situated, as 312 determined by the State Board of Education; 313 (vii) For states of emergency declared under paragraph (b) only, the State Board of Education may take such 314 315 action as prescribed in Section 37-17-13.
+316 At such time as satisfactory corrective action has 317 been taken in a school district in which a state of emergency has 318 been declared, the State Board of Education may request the 319 Governor to declare that the state of emergency no longer exists 320 in the district.
+321 Not later than July 1 of each year, the State 322 Department of Education shall develop an itemized accounting of 323 the expenditures associated with the management of the conservator 324 process with regard to each school district in which a conservator 325 has been appointed, and an assessment as to the extent to which 326 the conservator has achieved, or failed to achieve, the goals for 327 which the conservator was appointed to guide the local school district.
 328 329 (f) There is established a Mississippi Recovery School 330 District within the State Department of Education under the 331 management and supervision of a Deputy Superintendent who is 332 appointed by the State Superintendent of Public Education.
-The 333 Mississippi Recovery School District shall provide leadership, 334 management and oversight of all school districts that are subject to state conservatorship, as defined in Title 37, Chapters 17 and 335 336 18, Mississippi Code of 1972, and shall have all the authority granted under these two (2) chapters.
-The Mississippi Department 337 S. B. No. 2628 09/SS26/R906SG PAGE 10 338 of Education, with the approval of the State Board of Education, 339 shall develop policies for the operation and management of the 340 Mississippi Recovery School District.
-The Deputy State 341 Superintendent responsible for the Mississippi Recovery School 342 District shall be authorized to oversee the administration of the 343 Mississippi Recovery School District, supervise conservators 344 assigned by the State Board of Education to a local school 345 district, hear appeals from school districts under conservatorship 346 that would normally be filed by students, parents or employees and 347 heard by a local school board, which hearings on appeal shall be 348 conducted in a prompt and timely manner in the school district 349 from which the appeal originated in order to ensure that the 350 capacity of appellants, other parties and witnesses to appeal 351 without undue burden of travel costs or loss of time from work, 352 and perform other related duties as assigned by the State 353 Superintendent of Public Education.
+The 333 Mississippi Recovery School District shall provide leadership, 334 management and oversight of all school districts that are subject to state conservatorship, as defined in Title 37, Chapters 17 and granted under these two (2) chapters.
+The Mississippi Department